ovhlabs/knowledge-base/en/_posts/2016-02-24-how-to-log-your-linux.md

 # 3. Configure your Lab
 First thing to do is to configure the Runabove PaaS Logs Lab : activate the lab, create your user, a stream and a dashboard.
-We writed an independant tutorial fot this, please read it and come back here after : [Quick start](/kb/en/logs/quick-start.html) Good ? let's go to step #4 then !
+We writed an independant tutorial for this, please read it and come back here after : [Quick start](/kb/en/logs/quick-start.html) Good ? let's go to step #4 then !